lgreski/pokemonData/README.md

 ## December 2021 Update

 As of December 14, 2021, no Pokémon have been added to the Pokédex beyond #898, Calyrex.
-If the January 28, 2022 release of *Pokémon Legends Arceux* contains additions to the National Pokédex, we'll update this repository to include the new Pokémon.
+If the January 28, 2022 release of *Pokémon Legends Arceus* contains additions to the National Pokédex, we'll update this repository to include the new Pokémon.

 ## November 2021 Update